How Voice Search Can Impact Your SEO for 2019

-Search engine technology has seen quite the evolution over the past few years, with updates from companies like Google creating better search engines that helps users get the best results.
-This series of updates that Google has done over the past few years not only improves search results, but also help accommodate and adapt new technologies such as mobile sites and voice search.
+Search engine technology has seen quite the evolution over the past few years, with updates from companies like Google creating better search engines that help users get the best results.
+This series of updates that Google has done over the past few years not only improves search results but also help accommodate and adopt new technologies such as mobile sites and voice search.

 Voice search has taken a good percentage of all total searches across the world.
 This is thanks in part due to AI assistants like Apple’s Siri, Amazon’s Alexa, Google Assistant, and Bixby, who help users with their various inquiries.
 This convenience has placed voice search in a position to become a search standard in the near future.

 Performing a voice search on Google is just as simple and quick as doing a typed search.
 All you have to do is to simply click the microphone icon on the search bar, and then you’re set.

 Once you have clicked on the icon, you are given a few seconds to speak and give your inquiry.
 It is best to make sure that your voice would be heard clearly through your microphone to get the most accurate results.
 For this case, my inquiry was “What is SEO Hacker”.

 Upon hearing my inquiry, Google got what I was looking for, and answered my question.
 When it comes to short inquiries, voice search is quite effective in generating good results.
 It is worth noting that voice searches work best when it is in question form, as a high number of users use it to search for things such as the best food places, notable personalities, and other important locations.

 One of the updates that changed Google for the long-term is the Hummingbird update.
 This update emphasized semantic search, which aims to create more accurate results through understanding the context and the intent of the user’s search inquiry.
 This shifted the focus to meaningful search queries, which mean, searches that are structured in sentences and phrases.